LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 Sometimes we don't want a certain coroutine operation to be cancelled when the user leaves the screen and therefore the ViewModel gets cleared.
 In this use case, we want the network request to keep running and the result still to be inserted into the database cache when the user leaves the screen.
 This makes sense in real world application as we don't want to cancel an already started background "cache sync".
-You can test this in the UI by clearing the database, then loading the android version and instantly close the screen.
+You can test this in the UI by clearing the database, then loading the Android version and instantly close the screen.
 You will see in LogCat that the response still gets executed and the result still gets stored.
 The existing Unit Test `AndroidVersionRepositoryTest` also verifies this behavior.
 Check out this [blogpost](https://medium.com/androiddevelopers/coroutines-patterns-for-work-that-shouldnt-be-cancelled-e26c40f142ad) for details of the implementation.